Looking for a Contractor?

 Let me cut to the chase.
 There is a big difference between a joint sealant and a joint filler.
 Joint sealants are mostly for exterior applications.
 The purpose is to prevent water from entering the joints and eroding the soil beneath the slab (call me if that happens, I have the best solution for rocking slabs).
 Joint fillers, on the other hand, are typically used indoors and their purpose is to protect the edges of the concrete joints from chipping and spalling.

-Joint-SealantIn order for a Joint Sealant to work, it has to be flexible and adhere tenaciously to the concrete.
+Joint-SealantIn order for a concrete Joint Sealant to work, it has to be flexible and adhere tenaciously to the concrete.
 These materials are typically silicone, polyurethane, or polysulfide based caulks.
 The cured material should end up in an hour glass shape (picture an hour glass laying on its side).
 This allows the material to deform and stretch in the thin part of the hour glass.
 The hour glass shape is formed by installing a round backer rod pushed down in the joint so that the top of the backer rod is at a depth that is half the width of the joint.
 The material is installed into the joint and then tooled so the top forms the shape of the hourglass.

 Joint Fillers, on the other hand, have a different purpose and different method of installation.
 These materials are typically epoxy, polyurea, or a polyurea hybrid.
 You should NEVER use a backer rod at a depth of less than two inches when using joint filler.
 If you do, it will result in the material failing.
 You can use a maximum of ¼” of dry silica sand at the bottom of the saw cut to help prevent the liquid material from flowing into the crack below the saw cut.
 Faster set materials (polyurea hybrids) also help prevent leakage into the crack.